Contrasting Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ)

-Apple (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) are both construction companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their earnings, profitability, analyst recommendations, valuation, institutional ownership, dividends and risk.
+Thor Industries (NYSE:THO) and Apple (OTCMKTS:REXLQ) are both construction companies, but which is the better investment?
+We will compare the two companies based on the strength of their earnings, valuation, dividends, risk, profitability, analyst recommendations and institutional ownership.

-This table compares Apple and Thor Industries’ net margins, return on equity and return on assets.

 90.3% of Thor Industries shares are held by institutional investors.
-54.7% of Apple shares are held by company insiders.
-Comparatively, 4.1% of Thor Industries shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+4.1% of Thor Industries shares are held by insiders.
+Comparatively, 54.7% of Apple shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Apple and Thor Industries’ revenue, earnings per share (EPS) and valuation.
+This table compares Thor Industries and Apple’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue